FC Aris Bonnevoie

 FC Aris Bonnevoie was a football club, based in Luxembourg City, in southern Luxembourg.
 It is now a part of Racing FC Union Luxembourg.

 History

 Founded in 1922, Aris peaked in the 1960s and 1970s, when it won silverware and represented Luxembourg in European competition.
-In 42 seasons in the top flight, Aris accumulated over 1,100 points, ranking it tenth amongst Luxembourgian clubs.
-However, Aris is perhaps most fondly remembered for its exploits in European competition, having been one of only a handful of Luxembourgian clubs to reach the second round of any European competition, and having scored a goal in the Camp Nou against Barcelona.
+In 42 seasons in the top flight, Aris accumulated over 1,100 points, ranking it eleventh amongst Luxembourgish clubs.
+However, Aris is perhaps most fondly remembered for its exploits in European competition, having been one of only a handful of Luxembourgish clubs to reach the second round of any European competition, where they managed to score a goal both at home and away at the Camp Nou against Barcelona in the 1979–80 Cup Winners' Cup.

 Aris ceased to exist in 2001, when it merged with CS Hollerich to form CS Alliance 01.
-In 2005, Alliance 01 merged with two other clubs from Luxembourg City, CA Spora Luxembourg and Union Luxembourg, to form Aris' modern incarnation, Racing FC Union Luxembourg.
+In 2005, Alliance 01 merged with two clubs from Luxembourg City, CA Spora Luxembourg and Union Luxembourg, to form Aris' modern incarnation, Racing FC Union Luxembourg.